Europe

 Between 2010 and 2020, we cooperated with several academic institutions in Belarus through a comprehensive programme enhancing capacities to deliver high quality human rights education and research.
 Main results include the first Gender and Law courses run at universities in Belarus, and the establishment of a human rights centre producing multi-disciplinary research on topical human rights issues.

 Since 1998, the Institute has cooperated with academic institutions in Turkey supporting human rights teaching and research capacity, and since 2018, with also municipalities to improve human rights work at local level by strengthening interaction between academic institutions, municipalities, and civil society organisations.
-As notable results, our seven partner municipalities have now passed City Council Decisions to become Human rights.
+As notable results, our seven partner municipalities have now passed City Council Decisions to become Human rights cities.

 For more information about our activities and cooperations in Europe, please contact: